actionml/cluster-setup/readme.md

 Read [this tutorial](http://www.tutorialspoint.com/hadoop/hadoop_multi_node_cluster.htm)

-- Files config: this  defines the defines where th root of HDFS will be.
+- Files config: this  defines the defines where the root of HDFS will be.
 To write to HDFS you can reference this location, for instance in place of a local path like `file:///home/pio/file` you could read or write `hdfs://some-master:9000/user/pio/file`

   - `etc/hadoop/core-site.xml`